 To not do so would threaten the integrity and safety of the EU safety and standards model.
 It is a sad reality that criminals will seek to exploit any weaknesses that exist, and the lack of controls would represent such a weakness.
 The same is of course true for goods moving from Ireland to the UK via Northern Ireland.
 To have no controls would compromise public protection.

 Customs arrangements also do not obviate the need for new certification for any food products containing animal products moving from Northern Ireland to Ireland.
-Without appropriate arrangements agreed this will result in a very significant workload increase for both veterinarians and Environmental Health Professionals (EHPs) that cannot currently be resourced.
+Without appropriate arrangements agreed this will result in a very significant workload increase for both veterinarians and environmental health professionals that cannot currently be resourced.

 This all poses significant challenges for many businesses.